lightning/bolts/04-onion-routing.md

    * [`2`:`len`]
    * [`len`:`channel_update`]

+The HTLC amount was below the `htlc_minimum_msat` of the channel from the processing node.

 1. type: UPDATE|12 (`fee_insufficient`)
 2. data:
    * [`8`:`htlc_msat`]
    * [`2`:`len`]
    * [`len`:`channel_update`]

+The fee amount was below that required by the channel from the processing node.

 1. type: UPDATE|13 (`incorrect_cltv_expiry`)
 2. data: